ruslanosipov/ruslanosipov.github.io/source/_posts/2020-05-25-numenera-for-dnd-dms.md

 Depending on your DMing style and party's needs you can get away with a lackluster D&D story: even if the party is saving the world from the evil wizard for the umpteenth time, there are decently fun board game mechanics to fall back to.
 Monster Manual and Dungeon Master's Guide provide hundreds of fun creatures and straightforward rules for building balanced encounters, and there's plenty of clearly laid out tactical choices and fun abilities to play with in combat.
 Take out the story telling, and you'll have a pretty fun tactical game (isn't that what [Gloomhaven][7] did?).

 But there really aren't enough rules in Numenera to make combat engaging without additional emotional investment from the players.
-This makes building something people really care about paramount to having fun with Numenera.
+This makes building something people care about paramount to having fun with Numenera.
 The usual storytelling rules apply: build a compelling story and let the players take you for a ride if their story is better (and it often is).

 ## You don't *need* combat encounters